TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.4.2 (September 10, 2024) =

+* Bugfix: The “TablePress table” block in the WordPress Block Editor will properly show the table preview again.
+* Bugfix: Control elements like the Search again remain in place, when using the “Scroll” mode of the “Responsive Tables” feature module.
+(TablePress Pro and Max only.)
+* Bugfix: When the “Responsive Tables” feature module’s “Flip” is used, a “Fixed Header” row will be hidden.
+(TablePress Pro and Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

 = Version 2.4.1 (August 13, 2024) =

 * Bugfix: The table width is correct again, when using the “Scroll” mode of the “Responsive Tables” feature module.
 (TablePress Pro and Max only.)